genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 If the TRADE_STATUS is missing, run [generatefields](../../../getting-started/developer-training/training-content-day1/#generatefields) to generate the fields, AND​ [generatedao](../../../getting-started/developer-training/training-content-day1/#generatedao) to create the DAOs.

-### 2. Create a new class for the state machine
+### 2. Create a new class for the State Machine

-Add a main folder in the event handler module *alpha-eventhandler* and create a state machine class called *TradeStateMachine* inside **alpha-eventhandler/src/main/kotlin/global/genesis**.
+Add a main folder in the Event Handler module *alpha-eventhandler* and create a State Machine class called *TradeStateMachine* inside **alpha-eventhandler/src/main/kotlin/global/genesis**.

-Add a state machine definition and assign a field in the **onCommit** block,
+Add a State Machine definition and assign a field in the **onCommit** block:

 ```kotlin
 package global.genesis